-You can return to the map at any time by using the click to close option shown at the top right on the map legend or by moving the map.
+You can close the menu at any time by using the click to close option shown at the top right on the map legend or by moving the map.

-Use the search option in lower left-hand corner of the map to search for a postcode, town or city within Calderdale and check for hazards within that area.
+Use the search option in lower left-hand corner of the map to search for a postcode, town or city within Calderdale and check for information pertaining to that area.

 To move the map (pan), simply click and hold your mouse, then drag the map.
 You can also use the arrow keys on your keyboard to move the map north, south, east, and west.